 1 Goal Name Owner-Occupied Rehabilitation Goal Description Forgiveable loans are provided to low-moderate income owner-occupied households to maintain their properties in a decent, safe, and sanitary condition.
 Funds are provided as a deferred, no-interest loan.
 Amounts are limited to \$45,000 per unit (subject to change per program guidelines).
 Funds are provided for rehabilitation administration (Housing Rehabiliation Specialist and Housing Rehabilitation Inspector).
 2 Goal Name Public Service Goal Description The objective of the public service activities is to improve and expand public service that address senior services, crime prevention, child care, youth services, fair housing counseling, recreational services, tenant/landlord counseling and employment training.
-3 Goal Name Economic Development Goal Description The provision of technical assistance and/or direct financial assistance to eligible business owners whose businesses are located, or will be located, within the established CDBG target area of the City of Delray Beach.
 4 Goal Name Program Administration Goal Description These funds will be used for program management, coordination, monitoring, and evaluation of the CDBG program in fiscal year 2019-20 and the overall administration of the Neighborhood Services Division.